A Story is Like…

 “My shoes are garbage.”

-You likely get a general idea that something is wrong about the shoes but you don’t know exactly what.
+You likely get a general idea that something is wrong with the shoes but you don’t know exactly what.

 However, if I use a simile: “My shoes smell like garbage.”